legend80s/git-commit-msg-linter/README.md

 2. Zero configuration.
 3. Prompt error msg precisely, friendly to commit message format unfamiliar developers.
 4. i18: en-US, pt-BR (Brazilian Portuguese), zh-CN supported and you can add more in [getLangs](https://github.com/legend80s/commit-msg-linter/blob/master/commit-msg.js#L656).
-5. Customizable for your team's format.
+5. The linter is customizable for your team.
 6. It works with the husky flow.
 7. pnpm supported.
 8. ES6 modules or project with "type: module" in package.json supported.